madewithlove/classnames-components/README.md

 Heavily inspired by the great css-in-js library styled-components, all credits where credits due.

 This projects is README-driven, this file is step 1.
+There will be a lot of edits before I start coding things.

 ## Installation